nemanjam/reddit-unread-comments/README.md

 - If you are an **user** you can find the features overview here: [users-note.md](/docs/users-note.md).

-- If you are a **developer** and want to contribute or understand codebase faster you can find the code overview here: [developers-note.md](/docs/developers-note.md).
+- If you are a **developer** and want to contribute or understand codebase faster you can find the code overview and implementation details explained here: [developers-note.md](/docs/developers-note.md).
 Additionally there are more unsorted working notes in this folder: [/docs/work-notes](/docs/work-notes/).

 ## Development